 While many natural ingredients can help with recovery, it is wise to exercise caution.
 Some patients may have allergies or sensitivities to certain substances, which could exacerbate inflammation or cause other adverse reactions.

-For instance, while essential oils can offer therapeutic benefits, they should always be diluted before use and avoided altogether by people who have sensitive skin.
-Similarly, certain herbal infusions may interact with prescription medications.
+For example, while essential oils might have medicinal advantages, they should always be diluted before use and avoided entirely by persons with sensitive skin.
+Similarly, some herbal infusions can interfere with prescription drugs.

 Certain natural remedies, such as aloe vera and essential oils, have been reported to minimize scarring by promoting skin regeneration and healing.
 However, their effectiveness can vary from person to person and should not be relied upon as the sole treatment for scar reduction.